vnguyen929/vnguyen929/README.md

 - 👋 Hi, I’m Victor Nguyen
-- 👀 I’m interested in tech, music and sports
+- 👀 I’m interested in mobile development, tech, music and sports
-- 🌱 I’m currently learning Java and Swift
+- 🌱 I’m continuing to learn more about Swift.

 <!---
 daysOfOurLife/daysOfOurLife is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.